OpenSILEX/phis-docs-community/docs/community.md

 Moreover, when a new group is created, an existing person can be added to it from the **Group Creation** page.

 ### Manage a user account
-*todo*.
-`Tools > Persons`
+From the `Persons` menu, a user can manage its own account after clicking on the eye icon on the right of its name in order to view its personal information sheet.
+Both public informations and password can be changed after clicking on the <span class="btn btn-primary">Update</span> button.

 ### Get an access to PHIS2
 For those that do not own a Phis account, they can ask a account to be created by either :
-- a Phis user woning administrator rights
+- a Phis user diplaying administrator rights
-- a Phis manager (see README.md for the contacts)
+- a Phis manager (see *README.md* for the Phis manager contact)

-accounts and authorization access
-A Phis username is of the form of an email adress, e.g. guestphis@supagro.inra.fr *à terme, donner le mdp du compte public?*

-*instances de phis2: diaphen, etc.; a terme, fournir les URL ici?*

 ## Access rights